stackitcloud/stackit-cli/docs/stackit_beta_image_update.md

 ### Examples

 ```
-  Update the name of image "xxx"
+  Update the name of an image with ID "xxx"
   $ stackit beta image update xxx --name my-new-name

-  Update the labels of image "xxx"
+  Update the labels of an image with ID "xxx"
   $ stackit beta image update xxx --labels label1=value1,label2=value2
 ```